-LoCloud is a Best Practice Network co-funded under the CIP ICT-PSP programme aimed at enhancing the Europeana content by adding over 4 million items from European cultural institutions.
-It started on 1st March 2013 and will run for three years.
+LoCloud is a Best Practice Network of 31 partners, co-funded under the CIP ICT-PSP Programme of the European Commission.
+Its overall goal is to add to over 4 million digital resources from European cultural institutions to Europeana.
+Europeana is an on-line portal providing access to millions of digitised materials from European museums, libraries, archives and multimedia collections.
+LoCloud started on 1 March 2013 and will run for three years.

 - Supporting them in making their content and metadata available to Europeana, by using the cloud to provide services and tools which help to reduce technical, semantic and skills barriers.

 - Making available cloud-based software services which enable them to render their content more discoverable and interoperable;

 - Enabling smaller institution types such as house museums, which currently fall outside most aggregation infrastructures, to contribute their content to Europeana.

 - Exploring the potential of cloud computing for aggregation, enrichment and re-use, with a special focus on geographic location.

 - Exploring and trial a cloud based architecture as a scalable platform for Europeana metadata aggregation and harvesting with higher efficiency and reduced maintenance costs.

 - Provide guidance, training and support facilities to serve the needs of content providers.